NJ Business Law Attorney

-Restrictive covenants are also often fought over in the context of a failed or terminated employment relationship.
+Restrictive covenants are most often fought over in the context of a failed or terminated relationship, be it employment or a business transaction.

 If your case involves an actual or potential covenant not to compete dispute in New Jersey and you would like to speak to an experienced attorney personally, call Fredrick P. Niemann toll free at 855-376-5291.
 You may reach Mr. Niemann at extension 107 or 115, or e-mail him at email@example.com.
 He will be happy to meet with you.